Optus

+Singtel Optus Pty Limited is a major Australian telecommunications company headquartered in Macquarie Park, Sydney.
+Optus is the second-largest telecommunications company in Australia, with over 11 million customers as of 2023.
+Its mobile network covers 98.5% of the Australian population, with plans to cover all of Australia by 2025 through its partnership with SpaceX.

+It is a wholly owned subsidiary of Singaporean telecommunications company Singtel.

 History

-AUSSAT and deregulation
+AUSSAT and deregulation (1981–1990)

 Optus can trace its beginnings back to the formation of the Government-owned AUSSAT Pty Limited in 1981.
 In 1982, Aussat selected the Hughes 376 for their initial satellites, with the first, AUSSAT A1, launched in August 1985.
 AUSSAT satellites were used for both military and civilian satellite communications, and delivering television services to remote outback communities.

 With Aussat operating at a loss and with moves to deregulate telecommunications in Australia, the government decided to sell Aussat, coupled with a telecommunications licence.
 The licence was sold to Optus Communications – a consortium including: